-The city of Toledo has been striving to ensure that the updated regulations are applied in Section 3 covered projects ever since the Section 3 Rule changed from 24 CFR Part 135 to 24 CFR Part 75.
+The COT has been striving to ensure that the updated regulations are applied in Section 3 covered projects ever since the Section 3 Rule changed from 24 CFR Part 135 to 24 CFR Part 75.
 For Section 3 and Targeted Section 3 Benchmarks, the city will strive to gather the pertinent data.